 I have always loved the desert — something about the landscape is calming and therapeutic.
 The saguaros in Scottsdale and red-rock buttes of Sedona located in the heart of the Arizona desert have always had my heart.
 The art scene and the high desert landscape of Santa Fe is another favorite but I’m slowly but surely falling in love with the Palm Spring lifestyle.
 Read on to see if this town with its backdrop of the Colorado Desert, Coachella Valley, and the San Jacinto Mountain captures your heart too.

-Palm Springs is located just a two-hour drive from Los Angles or San Diego and a short flight away from DFW Airport (yes, we have direct flights from Dallas that operate year-round!).
+Palm Springs is located just a two-hour drive from Los Angeles or San Diego and a short flight away from DFW Airport (yes, we have direct flights from Dallas that operate year-round!).
 It is easy to add it to your California road trip itinerary.
 The area offers gallery hopping, many fine restaurants and the surrounding Coachella Valley offers golfing hiking, biking and horseback riding trails.

-In the heydays, this California town in the middle of the desert was known for its hot springs, spas, stylish hotels and the many golf courses that dot the desert landscape.
+In the heydays, this California town in the middle of the desert was known for its hot springs, spas, stylish hotels, and the many golf courses that dot the desert landscape.
 Hollywood’s biggest stars and wealthy industrialists from the east coast flocked here.
 The likes of Frank Sinatra, Dinah Shore and Elvis Presley.
 You can still find that glamour of old-school Hollywood combined with a laid-back vibe now.

 Art & Architecture in Palm Springs